Squamous cell carcinoma of the lung

 There are two possible explanations for finding more than one tumour:

 1. The tumour cells from one tumour have spread to another part of the lung.
 This explanation is more likely when all of the tumours are of the same type.
-For example, all of the tumours are squamous cell carcinoma.
+For example, all of the tumours are SCC.
 If the tumours are on the same side as the body, the smaller tumours are called nodules.
 If the tumours are on different sides of the body (right and left lung), the smaller tumour is called metastasis.
 Tumour nodules increase the tumour stage while metastatic disease increases the metastatic stage (see Pathologic stage below).
 Both are associated with a worse prognosis.

 What does pleural invasion mean and why is it important?